wareya/TinySROC/README.md

 ## Copyright

 Licensed under the MIT license, Copyright 2026 Wareya.
+Applies to files other than the glad/khr files under the demo folder.

 Not AI slop.